loader image

 Pico Blvd

-Anyway, I keep trying although I have to admit sometimes it gets a little discouraging.
-These might not be the streets of my beloved European cities, nor Tokyo or other majors, more traditional urban-like style cities such as New York, nonetheless there are people
+Anyway, I keep trying, although I have to admit sometimes it gets a little discouraging.
+These might not be the streets of my beloved European cities, nor Tokyo or other major, more traditional urban-like style cities such as New York, nonetheless there are people

 though, because of a different environment (i.e., physical space and the way people relate to it), habits and behavior are different as well.